So, you're new to the sport

 First of all, you’ve come to the right place!
 You’ve discovered a Touch of Finland in the

-Adirondacks where, for
+where, for 37 winter seasons,

 instructors at Lapland Lake have introduced thousands of children and adults to the wonderful sport of